-The checking account at December 31, 2013 is a non-interest bearing account.
+The checking account is a non-interest bearing account.
 All other cash and investment accounts are interest-bearing accounts at short-term interest rates.
 These accounts are insured up to \$250,000 by the FDIC or collateralized by U.S. Treasury securities.
 The Council invests its cash in excess of its current operating needs in marketable certificates of deposit and insured savings accounts.